OpenMPDK/dss-ecosystem/benchmark/README.md

 ## Prerequisites
 * aws-sdk-cpp library - Can be downloaded from wget https://codeload.github.com/aws/aws-sdk-cpp/tar.gz/1.8.99 and build with gcc 9.3
-* dss library - Samsung's proprietary library
+* dss library - Samsung's proprietary library for data distribution across single or multi cluster setup

 ## Usage
 The tool can be used to generate files with a set prefix.